Aloha, and welcome to our Maui Tourism Guide, everything you need to know for an incredible visit to Maui, Hawaii.

 The waters of the Maui Channel are truly blissful but don’t take our word for it, or the word of the millions who vacation here every year.
 Instead, listen to the opinion of a creature that could literally vacation anywhere in the northern Pacific but chooses to SWIM all the way to Maui for its holiday!

-Every winter a large population of Humpback whales spend their winters in the Channel that separates Maui from Lanai, Molokai and Kaho‘olawe.
+Every winter a large population of Humpback Whales spend their winters in the Channel that separates Maui from Lanai, Molokai, and Kaho‘olawe.
 This makes Maui one of the best locations in the world for Whale Watching.
 From November to April Whale watching trips head out to get you close to these majestic mammoths.
-Normally combined with a bit of snorkelling these are great trips for the whole family.
+Normally combined with a bit of snorkeling these are great trips for the whole family.

 Road to Hana

 Being Isolated from the rest of the world for millions of years has led to a unique ecosystem on the Hawaiian Islands.
-Unfortunately, the few decades of human occupation of the islands has had devastating effects on this unique ecosystem.
-The good news is in recent years we have realized the effects we are having and are now far better at having a low impact on the islands nature.
-So Wildlife and nature are in abundance on all the islands.
+Unfortunately, the few decades of human occupation of the islands have had devastating effects on this unique ecosystem.
+The good news is in recent years we have realized the damage we are causing and are now far better at having a low impact on the island’s nature.
+So Wildlife and Nature are in abundance on all the islands of the chain.

 Being incredibly remote the animal life is fairly limited.
 Only creatures that have managed to hitch a ride somehow have got a foothold on the islands.
-There have been quite a few critters that have only hitched a ride more recently such as rabbits, deer and goats.
-Even the abundant reptile life, lizards snakes, frogs etc. are all introduced in the last few hundred years.
-The islands are so remote even bird life has struggled to make it to the islands and there are relatively few species actually endemic to the islands, especially since the arrival of humans have wiped out a lot of the more fragile species.
+There have been quite a few critters that have only hitched a ride more recently such as rabbits, deer, and goats.
+Even the abundant reptile life, lizard snakes, frogs, etc. are all introduced in the last few hundred years.
+The islands are so remote even birdlife has struggled to make it to the islands and there are relatively few species actually endemic to the islands, especially since the arrival of humans has wiped out a lot of the more fragile species.

 The Majority of the island is covered with lush green foliage making Maui a genuine tropical paradise.
 However, Maui’s topography makes for many varied ecosystems all with very different plant species thriving.
 There is dense tropical jungle, Open Grassy Farmland, Desolate desert plains, even ancient cloud forest so old and isolated it’s vigorously protected and most visitors are unlikely to experience them.

 While the large distances and high seas have been a hindrance to land animals getting to Hawaii Sea Life has had a much less troublesome time of it.
 Marine life is abundant.
-Sea Turtles, abundant colourful tropical fish, Seals, Whales, Dolphins, Octopus, Urchins and coral.
-The seas are completely alive, whether you are snorkelling, diving or just viewing from the shore there is always something to see in the beautiful Oceans of Maui.
+Sea Turtles, abundant colorful tropical fish, Seals, Whales, Dolphins, Octopus, Urchins, and coral.
+The seas are completely alive, whether you are snorkeling, diving or just viewing from the shore there is always something to see in the beautiful Oceans of Maui.

 Every November – April is Whale season and large numbers of Humpback whales make Maui their overwinter resting place.

 the vast majority of visitors spend their trips in either West Maui or South Maui.
 While there are other options these are best suited for brief visits rather than a base.
-The majority of peoples stays will be Either West or South Maui and for a first-time visit, this is defiantly our recommendation.
+The majority of people stay at either West or South Maui and for a first-time visit, this is defiantly our recommendation.

 Resorts Begin at Lahaina and continue northward in the following order: